“Sexual desire or sex drive is your level of interest

 Is there an association between menopause and libido?

-In Low Sex Drive In Women: Symptoms & Causes – Causes: Hormone Changes the Mayo Clinic elaborate on:
+In Low Sex Drive In Women: Symptoms & Causes – Causes: Hormone Changes the Mayo Clinic explain:

 Libido“Changes in your hormone levels may alter your desire for sex.
 This can occur during:

 • Menopause.
-Estrogen levels drop during the transition to menopause.
-This can make you less interested in sex and cause dry vaginal tissues, resulting in painful or uncomfortable sex.
-Although many women still have satisfying sex during menopause and beyond, some experience a lagging libido during this hormonal change”.10
+Estrogen levels drop during menopause.
+This can make you less interested in sex and cause vaginal dryness, leading to painful or uncomfortable sex.
+Many women still have satisfying sex during menopause and beyond.
+But some have a lagging libido during this hormone change”.7

 Treatment